 - Tuesday, March 11 – Measuring Program Outcomes and Impact

 Even if you can’t attend, you can sign up to receive a recording of the webinar.

 Since the summer reading theme this year is science, Teen Tech Week is a great opportunity to encourage teens to participate in the library all year long!

 Are you hosting Teen Tech Week events at your library?
 Share your ideas in the comments!

 Board orientation ensures that new library board members are familiar with the library’s operation, mission, goals, and challenges.
 It explains what their role on the board entails and clearly delineates the board’s responsibilities from the library director’s.

-Conducting formal orientations with new board members will be required for libraries to comply with the North Dakota Library Coordinating Council’s Standards for Public Libraries, once they go into effect on July 1, 2017.
+Conducting formal orientations with new board members is required for libraries to comply with the North Dakota Library Coordinating Council (NDLCC) Standards for Public Libraries.
 We created the following outline to guide you through this process.
 Not everything on this outline is suitable for all libraries (especially smaller ones), so you should feel free to tailor it to your situation.
-If you would like a copy of this outline as a Word document, so you can easily edit it to suit your library’s needs, don’t hesitate to contact your Field Services librarian!
+If you would like a copy of this outline as a Word document, so you can easily edit it to suit your library’s needs, don’t hesitate to contact your Library Development Specialist.

 Board Member Orientation Outline

 1. Promptly send any new board member a packet that includes: